 With the more Michael and I travel here in the Middle East as well as afternoons at Souq Waqif, it has become clear to me that different Arab styles mean different things.
 The souq is very cosmopolitan with many ethnicies walking along the streets.
 What I find interesting is, can I tell what country a person is from by what traditional clothing they are wearing?

 First I’ll say that not all Arab men wear traditional robes and head dress.
-I wondered about that, why is that?
+I wondered about this, why is that?
 I’ve been told that Saudi, Kuwaiti and Bahraini men don’t usually wear traditional dress in daily life except on big occasions.
 Yet, I just returned from Kuwait and met a group of Kuwaiti men wearing traditional dress.
 As well, I’ve been told that Qatari and Emirati men do wear traditional clothing in daily life as it is related to the country itself and in honor of how they used to dress.
 Living in Qatar, it is usual for me to see Qatari men wearing traditional clothing.

 The ankle length garb that is called different names depending on the country or region.
 Examples are: thawb, thobe, dishdasha, kandura, jalabiyyah, khamiis, and gandora